Ernest Gallo – Short Biography

 Ernest Gallo – Stirring the Concoction for Success

 Ernest Gallo is not the scion of a wealthy businessman nor the successor to anyone in the wine enterprise.
-In fact, Gallo started from scratch and has an interesting rags-to-riches story that molded him into the kind of business leader he is today.
+In fact, Gallo started from scratch and has an interesting rags-to-riches story that molded him into the kind of business leader he became.

 Gallo was born to immigrants Joseph Gallo, Sr. and his wife in Modesto, California in 1909.
 The family, which also included Gallo’s younger brothers Julio Gallo and Joseph Gallo, Jr., struggled through the Great Depression era and lived a poor life.